OathPros/COMP3/source/guidelines/ui-icons.rst

 UI Icons
 ========

-This page provides general guidance on UI icon usage, including when to use icons in UI, how to find them, and how to create them.
+This page provides general guidance on UI icon usage: when to use them, which ones to use, how to find them, and how to create them.

 UI Icon Style
 -------------

-GNOME UI icons use the "symbolic" style.
-This is simple and monochrome, and is designed to work well at smaller sizes.
-Symbolics can be used at the following sizes, with 16x16 being the default:
+GNOME UI icons use the “symbolic” style.
+This is simple and monochrome and is designed to work well at smaller sizes.
+Symbolics are drawn as 16×16px SVGs and can be used at 32×32px, 64×64px and 128×128px.
+Avoid other sizes to prevent fuzzy rendering.

 .. image:: ../img/icons/ui-symbolic.svg